yngtodd/leaderboard/README.md

 that users can inspect the shape of the expected submission and check that the index column entries match those of the test set they are predicting on.

+### Current Design

+The leaderboard runs locally.
+The test set labels and all submissions are stored on the file system as `.csv` files, and there is no authentication of users.
+This means anyone can make a submission on anyone else's name (see what I mean by no guard rails?).
+This can be resolved by using a database and user authentication on the website.
+Beyond this alpha proof of concept, this would be necessary.

+Binary classification is currently supported.
+Adding multitask classification would be a simple addition with the caveat that we would need to decide how to compare two models when they differ in performance across the tasks.

+### Next Steps

+Setting up a simple database like `sqlite` and user authentication would mean that we could host this site via GitHub or GitLab.

 #### Features

 Leaderboard comes with a built in command line interface: